NielKemp/DEZoomcampProject/README.md

 ## Run your own copy:

-Before we run our own copy of the pipelines, we need to setup some things
+Before we run our own copy of the pipelines, we need to setup some things.
+We'll assume you're using LINUX.

 ### 1. Google Platform
 GCP offers up to 3 months or $300 free, depending on which you hit first.
 So it's a nice and easy way to dip your toes into cloud computing.